brainvisa/brainvisa.github.io/pixi_in_container.md

+---
+title: Packaging for conda in a container
+---

-# Publishing documentation
+# {{page.title}}

-How to build BrainVisa packages and publish them for end users
+How to build BrainVisa packages and publish them for end users in a container

 ## Creating an Apptainer/Singularity container with a pixi installation inside

+A developer environment is **needed** for this containerization: it is barely used but relies on the infrastructure of Casa-distro and Brainvisa-cmake.
+Packages are actually the ones already published thus this is clearly overkill, we could simplify this in the future.

+* Install a developer environment, as described in https://github.com/brainvisa/soma-env

 * Install apptainer